 We are not anti-compression.
 There are situations where a bit of the ol’ ground and pound works magic.
 It always comes down to what works best for the music, not something to keep up with everyone or default to.
 Good mastering shows – anywhere!
 The main concern is how it will translate across a wide variety of playback systems.

 DEFINITELY NOT.
 Normalizing functions in computer programs actually degenerate the quality of the audio signal.
-If you feel you need to run a compressor on the mix buss but are unsure, do a version with it but also do another mix without it.
+If you feel you need to run a compressor on the mix buss but you’re unsure, bounce out two versions: with and without it.
 Listen to compression switched in and out but compared at equal levels.
 It’s possible you may slam it too hard, or the attack or release may not be quite right.
-It’s very difficult to repair that kind of damage to your audio files.
-(Have you ever tried to repair a fractured pain of glass?)
-By having versions of your mixes unprocessed, we can avoid such problems.
+It’s very difficult to repair that kind of damage to your audio files (have you ever tried to repair a fractured pain of glass?)
+By having alternate versions of your mixes unprocessed, we can avoid such problems.
 There’s no harm in sending two versions.

 24 bit .wav or .aif files on data CD, data DVD or hard drive (USB or Firewire) are fine, or electronically via our online form or Dropbox.
 Files should be named accordingly with track number, title and mix version (eg: 07_The Song_vocal+1dB).
 Any extra takes or mixes (vocal up/bass down/solo up, etc) could come in handy, as we can edit sections if you feel the original mix has some shortfalls.